Global Adventure Trekking P. Ltd.

 Day 11: Namche Bazaar-Lukla 2,800 m./7 hrs./ 20 km.

-Beside Everest Base Camp Trek, there is a high pass trekking, Gokyo Valley Trekking, Cho-la pass trek, and Everest panorama trek which are the jewels of the Everest region.
+Beside Everest Base Camp Trek, there is a high pass trekking, Gokyo Valley Trekking, Cho-la pass trekking, and Everest panorama Trek, which are the jewels of the Everest region.

 Everest Base Camp trek equipment list